BenD780x9/Klipper-for-Ender_3_v2/README.md

 the prints will still be slightly better).
 But, there are a lot of other advantages to Klipper:

+  * Faster print speed
+  * Better print quality
   * Ability to have pressure advance (similar to linear advance) on any Ender 3 v2
   * Ability to use input shaping to eliminate ghosting and ringing
   * Better bed leveling
   * Deep customizability without needing to recompile firmware
   * Custom G-codes and macros

+if you print too fast, the quality suffers.
+If you print slower, the print comes out better, but at the price of time.

 **Warning:** Installing
 Klipper will mean your printer's LCD is always blank.
 If you want